quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part22_Part_V_Explorin.md

 ??x
 Contract reform, also known as reformation, involves amending an existing enforceable contract based on mutual mistake or fraud.
 This ensures that the written terms align with the actual agreement made by both parties.

-Example: If Party A and B sign a contract for a $100,000 project but it was mutually agreed to be $150,000, reform would involve altering the document to reflect the correct amount. x??
+Example: If Party A and B sign a contract for a $100,000 project but it was mutually agreed to be$150,000, reform would involve altering the document to reflect the correct amount. x??

 ---